rur/good/README.md

   _path = "/other-example"
 ```

-This basic config has two endpoints that share the same base view.
+^ This basic example has two endpoints that share the same base view.
 Templates can be nested further.
 [Try the scaffold](#tldr-quickstart) and explore some working examples.